PMI Sydney Chapter Mentoring Program

 If you would like to know more about the Mentoring Program, check out the FAQs below.

 Will I earn PDUs?

-Yes – as a mentee, a properly structured mentoring arrangement can help you earn PDUs through the Education-Informal Learning category.
-Mentors earn PDUs through the Giving Back - Shared Knwoledge category.
+Yes – both neotrs and mentees earn PDUs for participating in the training and face to face mentoring meetings.
 You do need to keep accurate records and be prepared to produce them if audited.